Taxation of international executives

 What are the current income tax rates for residents and non-residents in Ghana?

-Individuals who are tax resident are taxed at the graduated rates with 25% being the highest marginal bracket.
-Below are the applicable graduated rates:
+Individuals who are tax resident are taxed at the graduated rates with 30 percent being the highest marginal bracket.
+The graduated tax rates and bands effective from 1 January 2019, are shown below:

 |Chargeable income (Annual)||Rates|

-The tax rate applicable to non-resident individuals is a flat rate of twenty percent (20%) on their chargeable income.
+The tax rate applicable to non-resident individuals is a flat rate of 25 percent on their chargeable income.

 Where the company provides the employee with accommodation, the employee is assessed to additional tax on the benefit-in-kind element as follows: